yazeedhani/projectTwo-CRUD-App/README.md

 2. When the user logs into their account, their homepage will be a list of their project dashboards.
 3. A user can click on a project dashboard to view it.
 4. Inside a project dashboard are 5 categories viewed as columns: Backlog, Need Help, In Progress, In Review, and Ready.
+5. When a user creates a project, they type which timezone the team on the project is in, alongside the time, date, and day of the week.
-5. The user can create a task and select which category to place it in.
+6. The user can create a task and select which category to place it in.
-6. A user is able to only delete their own tasks and project dashboards.
+7. A user is able to only delete their own tasks and project dashboards.
-7. Users can comment on each others tasks when viewing a single task.
+8. Users can comment on each others tasks when viewing a single task.
-8. A user may be a part of other projects created by other users.
+9. A user may be a part of other projects created by other users.
-9. Once finished, the user may sign out.
+10. Once finished, the user may sign out.

 ## Wireframes
 ![SignUp](/Wireframes&ERD/Screen%201.png)